 OAuth auth config (Cognito client ID and OIDC discovery URL) |

-Use the values for <client_id> and <discovery_url> from the .agentcore_identity_user.env file generated by setup-cognito.
+For <client_id> and <discovery_url>, use the values from .agentcore_identity_user.env generated by setup-cognito.

-The configuration proceeds in an interactive format, and while default settings are generally fine, note that you should select container deployment for this case.
+The configuration proceeds interactively, and default settings are generally fine, but note that we should select container deployment for this example.

 Deployment